Access support for electronic resources

 Alternatively, many providers offer researchers and students at our university the option of authenticating themselves using Shibboleth and your BTU account.

-I can't select "Read online" or "Download" to use the e-book, although I am logged in via VPN.
+I can't select "Read online" or "Download" to use the e-book, although I am logged in via VPN (on ProQuest).

 In contrast to other publishing platforms, the provider ProQuest has further restrictions for reading e-books.
 If you want to read an e-book online, you need Adobe Digital Editions.
 You may already have this software installed because you are using a public library's online lending service.
 To download PDF or EPUB files, you will have to create an account with ProQuest and log in with this information.The download is limited to a certain number of pages per session.